guoguo616/STANLY/README.md

 - stanlyOnSleepDep.py: script used to run full STANLy processing and analysis on the sleep deprivation dataset
 - extractStanlyInfoFromRegisteredSamples.py: script that runs the analysis on the already processed and registered sleep dep samples
 - runGeneListThroughToppGene.sh: bash script that takes the gene list output by the STANLy analysis and runs them through ToppGene functional enrichment analysis

+# License
+STANLY is released under the GPL v3 license.
+Commercial use of this software is prohibited due to licensing of software components used.